Species to look out for

-Would you like to come out to see butterflies or volunteer with us?
+Would you like to come out to see moths and butterflies or volunteer with us?

 Join local experts for a chance to see and learn about our butterflies and moths.
 Walks to see butterflies take place when they fly, usually in the late spring or summer.